Griefed/docker-ICEcoder/README.md

 In order to change the file manager root directory, go to the settings menu of your ICEcoder instance and edit the `file manager root`entry like this for example:
 ![change_root_dir](https://i.griefed.de/images/2020/12/28/change_root_dir.png)

 That directory should be either one of the directories specified in the deployment section, or a subfolder of these.
 The reason for that being that these directories have their permissions and ownership set everytime the container starts, ensuring file access between host and container.
+I recommend using the `/code`directory.
+It's specified in the volumes of the Dockerfile and setup during container creation.

+However, said directory is not accessed by the config script which executes during container start, meaning it won't set file permissions for /code and the files inside, you need to manage these yourself.
+(Thanks to [derekoharrow ](https://github.com/derekoharrow) for the suggestion in [#2](https://github.com/Griefed/docker-ICEcoder/issues/2))

 # Building the image yourself